intel/intel-device-plugins-for-kubernetes/cmd/gpu_plugin/labels.md

 |`gpu.intel.com/pci-groups`| string | list of pci-groups separated by '`_`'.
 GPU numbers in the groups are separated by '`.`'.
 The numbers correspond to device file numbers for the primary nodes of given GPUs in kernel DRI subsystem, listed as `/dev/dri/card<num>` in devfs, and `/sys/class/drm/card<num>` in sysfs.

-If the value of the `pci-groups` label would not fit into the 63 character length limit, you will also get labels `pci-groups2`, `pci-groups3`... until all the pci groups have been labeled.
+If the value of the `pci-groups` label would not fit into the 63 character length limit, you will also get labels `pci-groups2`, `pci-groups3`... until all the PCI groups have been labeled.

 ### Limitations